 6. “Soft Bloom” Sisters Room

 The vibe here is gentle florals, soft neutrals, and a small dose of pink or peach.
-Two twin beds with simple upholstered headboards sit in an L-shape so there’s still open space in the middle for playing.
+Two twin beds with simple upholstered headboards beside each and leaving some open space in the middle for playing.

 The walls stay quiet, warm white or pale beige, with one floral print or botanical artwork over each bed.

 Bedding is layered with a light quilt, cozy throw at the foot, and a couple of textured pillows.
-The vibe is calm and cozy, but not overly princessy.
+The vibe should be calm and cozy, but not overly princessy.

-A pretty rug with a faded pattern ties the room together.
+And a pretty rug with a faded pattern will then tie the room together.
 And a cube shelf with fabric bins holds dolls, books, and art supplies.

 Shop this bedroom: